SarthakV7/TableConvo_AI/README.md

   - View and interact with AI-generated data visualizations
   - Toggle between light and dark themes
   - Access additional information and settings through the collapsible sidebar
+  - Click on the SQL query button to view the exact SQL queries used to extract data for the chatbot's responses
 - Interact with the chatbot through the provided API endpoints:
   - Upload and query databases
   - Engage in AI-powered conversations